Hometown: Mendota Heights, MN

-Chris was first introduced to MHIF in the summer of 2019 after his junior year in college when he was selected to be one of 10 interns in MHIF’s competitive annual Research Internship Program.
-The 12-week summer program provides undergraduates who are pre-med or evaluating a career in medicine an outstanding and unique opportunity to learn about and explore cardiovascular medicine and participate in research.
+Chris Gitter was first introduced to MHIF in the summer of 2019 after his junior year in college when he was selected to be one of 10 interns in MHIF’s competitive annual Clinical Research Internship Program.

-Chris enjoyed the experience so much that, after graduating from the University of Wisconsin-Madison with a degree in pharmacology and toxicology, he returned to MHIF to be the program’s lead intern in the summer of 2020.
-While the program was scaled back to three local interns working mostly remotely as a result of COVID-19, Chris provided valuable guidance.
-Then, in the fall of 2020, he jumped at an opportunity to spend his gap year working at MHIF as a full-time research associate while he applies to medical school.
-The work will allow Chris to continue learning about research and the innovations at the forefront of cardiology and hopefully position him as a stronger med school candidate.
+Chris enjoyed the experience so much that, after graduating from the University of Wisconsin-Madison in the spring of 2020 with a degree in pharmacology and toxicology with minors in global health, environmental studies and leadership, he returned to MHIF to be the program’s lead intern in the summer of 2020.
+Chris is spending his gap year working at MHIF as a full-time research associate while he applies to medical school (read more about his journey from intern to research associate here).